Guggenheim Presents First Museum Exhibition of Indian Modern Painter V. S. Gaitonde

 About V.S.
 Gaitonde

 Gaitonde was born in 1924 in Nagpur, Maharashtra.
 He graduated from the Sir Jamsetjee Jejeebhoy School of Art in Bombay in 1948 and became a fellow there from 1948 to 1950.
 In 1957, Gaitonde won the Fleischmann Prize at the First Young Asian Artists Exhibition in Tokyo organized by the Japan Cultural Forum.
 The artist was awarded the JDR 3rd Fund in 1964, which allowed him to spend a year in New York.
-In 1971 he received the highly prestigious Padma Shri award from the Government of India, and moved to New Delhi in 1972.
-In 1984, Gaitonde was injured in a severe auto accident, which left him unable to make large canvases.
+In 1971 he received the highly prestigious Padma Shri award from the Government of India, and moved to New Delhi the same year.
+In September 1984, Gaitonde was injured in a severe auto accident, which temporarily left him unable to make large canvases.
 Consequently, he turned to smaller format works on paper from 1985 to 1987.
-The artist was awarded the Kalidas Samman award by the state government of Madhya Pradesh in 1988–89, and resumed work on his canvases in 1989.
+The artist was awarded the Kalidas Samman award by the state government of Madhya Pradesh for the year 1988–1989, and resumed work on his canvases in 1989.
 He continued to paint until 1998 and died in Gurgaon, Haryana in 2001.

-Gaitonde’s works are included in numerous public collections, including the Rupankar Museum of Fine Art, Bhopal, India; Glenbarra Art Museum, Himeji, Japan; Humboldt Arts Council in the Morris Graves Museum of Art, Eureka, California; the Philadelphia Museum of Art; Jehangir Nicholson Art Foundation at the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly Prince of Wales Museum), Mumbai; Sir Jamsetjee Jejeebhoy School of Art (now Sir Jamsetjee Jejeebhoy Institute of Applied Arts), Mumbai; Tata Institute of Fundamental Research, Mumbai; Kiran Nadar Museum of Art, New Delhi; Lalit Kala Akademi, New Delhi; National Gallery of Modern Art, New Delhi, Bengaluru, and Mumbai; the Museum of Modern Art, New York; and the State Hermitage Museum, Saint Petersburg.
+Gaitonde’s works are included in numerous public collections, including the Rupankar Museum of Fine Art, Bhopal, India; Glenbarra Art Museum, Himeji, Japan; Humboldt Arts Council at the Morris Graves Museum of Art, Eureka, California; Philadelphia Museum of Art; University Art Gallery, University of Pittsburgh; Jehangir Nicholson Art Foundation at the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly Prince of Wales Museum), Mumbai; Sir Jamsetjee Jejeebhoy School of Art (now Sir Jamsetjee Jejeebhoy Institute of Applied Arts), Mumbai; Tata Institute of Fundamental Research, Mumbai; Kiran Nadar Museum of Art, New Delhi; Lalit Kala Akademi, New Delhi; National Gallery of Modern Art, New Delhi, Bengaluru, and Mumbai; Museum of Modern Art, New York; and State Hermitage Museum, Saint Petersburg.

 About the Solomon R. Guggenheim Foundation